aimms/documentation/httpclient/usage.rst

 Rejecting
     Some errors cannot be corrected.
 Typically this happens when there are illegal characters in the host name.
-The HTTPClient cannot guess the correct name, so it will reject the url string.
+The HTTPClient cannot guess the correct name, so it will reject the URL string.
 A warning will be given because the request cannot be invoked.

 Example: